Omentir

 By monitoring these buying signals on LinkedIn, you can make your outreach more timely.
 A message sent when a company is actively expanding its sales team or when a new VP takes charge has a clearer reason to exist than a generic pitch to a static database row.

 Omentir helps you capture this intent without manual searching.
 Through secure integrations, the platform tracks target signals, filters leads against your ICP, and drafts relevant outreach notes.
-Let's look at how to build a signal-led prospecting machine that drives revenue.

-The Anatomy of a High-Intent Signal on LinkedIn
+The anatomy of a high-intent signal on LinkedIn

 When a company lists job openings for specific roles, it is a clear indicator of budget and priority.
 If you sell a developer tool, a company hiring five new software engineers is a hot lead.
 If you sell sales software, a company building its SDR team is actively looking for ways to scale outreach.

 When a prospect publishes a post or comments on a thread about an industry challenge, they are telling you what is on their mind.
-If they write about struggling with lead deliverability, and you sell a tool that solves that problem, you have a perfect entry point.
+If they write about struggling with lead deliverability, and you sell a tool that solves that problem, you have a clear entry point.

 Be careful not to overread content signals.
 A prospect commenting on a topic does not always mean they are buying.
 Treat content activity as a conversation opener, then look for fit, role authority, and business context before moving the lead into an active campaign.